Psychedelic/plug-docs/docs/build-an-app-examples/plug-auth-nns.md

   // ...
 }
 ```

+We use a single Canister id to represent the `NNS/UI` in our whitelist.

 In the body of the function `onButtonPress` make the `requestConnect` call passing the `whitelist`, as follows: